Chicken Française, An Italian-American Signature Dish

 - Strain the sauce through a fine mesh sieve to remove the onions.
+Some small bits of zest may remain after you've passed the sauce through the sieve, and this is okay.
 Return the sauce to the pan and reduce the heat to low.
 Add the last tablespoon of butter to the sauce.
 Stir gently until melted.
 Check the seasoning and add salt and pepper as needed.
 The lemon flavor will be intense.

 - Add the lemon slices to the sauce and then add the chicken cutlets back to the pan atop the lemon slices.
 Heat gently for 4 to 5 minutes, turning once, or until heated through.